Inference in partially identified models with many moment inequalities using Lasso

 for all $\theta \in \Theta$ and $n \in \mathbb{N}$.
-This is a direct consequence of the fact that one-step critical values are based on considering all moment inequalities as binding, while the Lasso-based first-step will restrict attention to the subset of them that are sufficiently close to binding, i.e., $\hat{J}_{L}(\theta) \subseteq \{1,\dots,p\}$.
+This is a direct consequence of the fact that one-step critical values are based on considering all moment inequalities as binding, while the Lasso-based first step will restrict attention to the subset of them that are sufficiently close to binding, i.e., $\hat{J}_{L}(\theta) \subseteq \{1,\dots,p\}$.